Does A Generator Use More Gas With More Things Plugged In?

 Therefore, the answer to the question, “does a generator use more gas with more things plugged in?” isn’t a simple yes or no. Fuel consumption is reliant on several factors, including the generator’s size, total wattage requirements, and maintenance.
 It is always best to invest in a generator that is the right size for your needs to minimize fuel consumption while ensuring that appliances and electronics are powered optimally even when there are power outages.

-Further reading: How Long Can A Portable Generator Power A House?
+Further reading: Will A 12000 Watt Generator Run A House?

 Frequently Asked Questions